4mazom8383/MM-LOGO-DESIGN/README.md

 <div align="center"><img width="1042" height="795" src="imgs/header.svg"></div>
 <h1 align="center">Logo Design</h1>

-A personal logo for a designer is quite important as it presents the designer's style, choices, and what he is capable of, and most importantly it helps to build an early perspective by a potential client.
+A personal logo for a designer is really important as it presents the designer's style, choices, and what he is capable of.
+And most importantly, it helps to build an early perspective by a potential client.

 I've always wanted my logo to have a signature design similar to the senior designers and painters.
 However, as I delved into the design, I wanted it to be grounded in a conceptual idea that could be developed from scratch.
-Ultimately, to be able to make a final version that I can be proud of.
+Ultimately, I will be ale to present a final version that I can be proud of.

 The logo idea is based on a combination between the first two letters from the name "Mohamed MAZOUZ" “M M” in the form of a simple and remarkable symbol based on a minimal style.
 And supported by a collection of colors that will demonstrate clearly the combination between the two letters M M